manab-kb/Voice-Based-Translator/README.md

 ## Contributing Rules
 1. Don't move or delete any files.
 Only modify them.
-2. Put all codes in the Translatory.py file, found under the 'Code' folder.
+2. Put all translator related codes in the Translatory.py file, found under the 'Code' folder.
+3. Put all new files (not related to the translator) in the main branch.

 ## Contributing Process
 1. Fork the repository